-If RStudio Server will not start after installation, please reference the following:
+If RStudio Workbench (previously RStudio Server Pro) or RStudio Server will not start after installation, please reference the following:

 To ensure that RStudio has installed correctly, run the verify-installation command: